 This post may contain affiliate links.
 Please see my disclosure policy.

-Step by Step: How to Make Brown Butter
+Overview: How to Make Brown Butter

 Slice butter into 8 pieces (this helps it melt faster) and place in a heavy saucepan.
 I like to use a light-colored saucepan or light ceramic skillet so that it’s easy to see the color develop.